ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ![github application](images/how-to-bake-an-ortelius-pi/part03/17-github-application.png)

 - You should see the Gimlet application installed
-- `!!!WARNING!!!`Whatever you do don't just delete this app like I did and get yourself into account mess hell
+- `!!!WARNING!!!`Whatever you do don't just delete this app like I did and get yourself into account mess

 ![github gimlet app](images/how-to-bake-an-ortelius-pi/part03/18-github-gimlet-app.png)